spectr-e/react-projects/README.md

 You will create a text animation by installing an animation component using the node package manager.
 You will also create a form group component that will accept user input and upon submission, will render a text animation on the page.

 You will employ the following hooks: _useState_ and, _useEffect_.

+## Project 19: Compound Interest Rate Calculator App

+You will create an application that will calculate the interest rate of whatever investment the user wants to make.
+It could be a one-time investment project or a mutliple investment project.